threefoldfoundation/www_threefold_io/content/home/index.md

 {% row(style="center between narrow") %}

 True Digital Sovereignty for open-source builders.
-The ThreeFold Grid provides limitless possibilities, <br> and brings a playground of industry-compatible easy-to-deploy solutions for developers.......
+The ThreeFold Grid provides limitless possibilities, <br> and brings a playground of industry-compatible easy-to-deploy solutions for developers.

 <br>